braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 Because push primer campaigns are not an out-of-the-box feature, the deep-link link that prompts the native push prompt must be set up by your developers before it becomes available.

-Fore more information on push primer integrations and deep linking customization, refer to [iOS push primer integration][integrations].
+For more information on push primer integrations and deep linking customization, refer to [iOS push primer integration][integrations].

 ## Step 5: Selecting the delivery method